sahinya17/FIT3162_Group3B_UI/README.md

 5. Open a web browser.
 6. On the address bar type localhost and press enter.
 7. From the navigation bar go to phpMyAdmin.
-8. On the left bar click on New.
-9. Enter the database name as "dedicated_marketing".
-Click Create.
-10. Click on "dedicated_marketing" on the left bar.
-On the navigation bar on the top click Import.
+8. Click on import on the top bar.
-11. Click on Choose file.
-Navigate to the downloaded source folder and select the folder SQL.
-Import all the csv file from that folder individually.
+9. Click on choose file to import the file.
+Navigate to SQL folder in the source folder and select dedicated_marketing.sql.
-12. After choosing the csv file, check the following check boxes at the bottom:
-   a) The first line of the file contains the table column names (if this is unchecked, the first line will become part of the       data)
-   b) Do not abort on INSERT error
-   Then select Go.
-13. After all the csv file has been imported go to each table.
-Navigate to operations from the top navigation bar.
-Rename each table as the csv file name.
-14. The database and php environment has been eastablished in your local machine.
+10. The database and php environment has been eastablished in your local machine.
 You can now visit the web application.
-15. On your browser address bar type localhost/nameOfTheSourceFile
+11. On your browser address bar type localhost/nameOfTheSourceFile
-16. Your browser will now open the web application.
+12. Your browser will now open the web application.

 For MAC:
 1. Run the XAMPP application.